 Know Before You Go

 Viewing of the installation is free and open to the public, but limited to four people at a time (private parties can have up to six), so reservations must be scheduled in advance.
+To make a reservation, call (702) 730-3150.
 NOTE: The reservations are always booked for 3-4 weeks (yes, a month) solid, so call in advance.
 They are open Thursday through Monday, 11:30am - 730pm, closed Tues and Wed.
-Phone = 702-730-3150.